zekaryas1/notes/docs/Algo/Fundamental Algorithms/Recommendations/How to approach OOP questions.md

 - Having more or less decided on our core objects, we now want to analyze the relationships between the objects.
 - Which objects are members of which other objects?
 Do any objects inherit from any others?
 Are relationships many-to-many or one-to-many?
 * For example, in the restaurant question, we may come up with the following design:
-	* Party should have an array of Guests.
+	* the Party should have an array of Guests.
 	* Server and Host inherit from Employee.
-	* Each Table has one Party, but each Party may have multiple Tables .
+	* Each table has one party, but each Party may have multiple Tables .
 	* There is one Host for the Restaurant.

 ```java